 You are baking a cake and the instruction tells you to set the temperature to 50 degrees Celsius for 20 minutes, you followed the steps and specifications but your cake turned into charcoal – will you not be upset?

 Now, what do you feel if the above scenario happens to you?
-Of course, you may get angry, dismayed or worse complain to the services or product that you received and paid for, all because of the effect of the un-calibrated Instruments.
+Of course, you may get angry, dismayed, or worse complain about the services or products that you received and paid for, all because of the effect of the un-calibrated Instruments.